JPMakesStuff/ScoreboardWiFiControl/README.md

 ## Software for Arduino

-For the [3314](https://github.com/JPMakesStuff/ScoreboardWiFiControl/blob/main/3314.jpg) baseball scoreboard<br>
+For the [3314](https://github.com/JPMakesStuff/ScoreboardWiFiControl/blob/main/3314.jpg) baseball scoreboard<br/>
 ...use the Arduino code "[ard_scoreboard](https://github.com/JPMakesStuff/ScoreboardWiFiControl/tree/main/ard_scoreboard)"

-For the [3320](https://github.com/JPMakesStuff/ScoreboardWiFiControl/blob/main/3320.jpg) baseball scoreboard<br>
+For the [3320](https://github.com/JPMakesStuff/ScoreboardWiFiControl/blob/main/3320.jpg) baseball scoreboard<br/>
 ...use the Arduino code "[ard_bigscoreboard](https://github.com/JPMakesStuff/ScoreboardWiFiControl/tree/main/ard_bigscoreboard)"

 Graphics are included as a sprites file so there's only a single .png request (prevents upsetting Arduino's little web server as opposed to 10+ image requests)  If you want to insert your own logo and touch button graphics you could edit the [example .png graphic](https://github.com/JPMakesStuff/ScoreboardWiFiControl/blob/main/sprites_example.png), keeping the same placement and dimensions, then ask ChatGPT to create the arduino_images.h file from your own .png file.